Gabon - Tips

 Opposition to the PDG continued, however, and in September 1990, two

-d'etat attempts were uncovered and aborted.
+coup d'etat attempts were uncovered and aborted.

 Despite anti-government